Space1111E/Space1111E/README.md

 # 🧪 My Software Tester Portfolio

 👋 Hello!
-I'm **Elena B**, an entry-level Software Tester with a strong desire to learn, gain experience, and contribute to real-world projects.
+I'm **Elena**, an entry-level Software Tester with a strong desire to learn, gain experience, and contribute to real-world projects.
 🎯 My goal is to ensure software quality and functionality at every stage of development.

 ---